 Latinas Lead Young Professionals Network (YPN) is led by the YPN Leadership Board that consists of outstanding young women with a passion of empowering Latinas in public leadership as well as community activism.
 YPN supporters are Latinas as well as allies between 23-35 years old and they are offered opportunities with political fundraising, communications, civic engagement, and event management.

-Black to the Future Public Policy Institute is an 8 month policy advocacy and leadership training fellowship that seeks to better African American lives, establish a network of African American policy makers, and create independent political power in African American communities.
+Black to the Future Public Policy Institute is an 8 month policy advocacy and leadership training fellowship that seeks to better Black lives, establish a network of Black policy makers, and create independent political power in Black communities.
 Some of the policies that they emphasize include voting rights, public health, economic security, and the criminal justice system, among others.
-While the fellowship is free, the ideal applicant already has experience in organized efforts to better African American lives as well as in the policy making process, comes from a diverse background, and lives in a priority state.
+While the fellowship is free, the ideal applicant already has experience in organized efforts to better Black lives as well as in the policy making process, comes from a diverse background, and lives in a priority state.

 1. Arena Academy